MeitalTal/K8s-WordPress/README.md

 ## Grafana Dashboards
 1. Log in to Grafana.
 2. Navigate to the "+" icon on the left-hand menu, then click "Import".
-3. Import the file: Kubernetes _ Compute Resources _ Namespace (Pods).json.
+3. Import the file: K8s_ComputeResources_NamespacePodMonitoring.json.

 ## Demo
 ### Wordpress Demo